 Therefore, the entire preparation of CLAT 2019 can be broken into three parts- Conceptualisation, Application and Test.

 In the first part, CLAT aspirants need to clear their basic concepts, go through with each and every important topic as per the CLAT syllabus and clarify their doubts.

 While moving to the next part, the aspirants will need to apply the concepts learnt for solving problems on the set pattern of the Common Law Admission Test.

 The next and the final phase is self-testing.
-The candidates need to take mock tests to check their online CLAT taking efficiency.
+The candidates need to take mock tests to check their offline CLAT taking efficiency.
 Taking CLAT mock tests will help the aspirants in knowing the gaps and also help them in improving further.

 How to prepare for CLAT from Class 11: What should I complete first?

 While you will be in Class 11, this is the most basic question which you’ll have.
 It’s quite confusing that which subject should you begin with.
 But the answer is with you only, start with the subject which you fear the most and overcome the fear by completing it first.

 While you have completed the toughest subject, everything becomes easy for you!

 CLAT Preparation from Class 11: How should I overcome the fear?